 - Consider shifting work schedules for employees.
 Some manufacturing and industrial companies have shifted their schedules to 6am to 3pm

 Level Pay is a program which averages out your bill and allows you to budget more easily.

 Customers eligible for the Level Pay Program (LPP) service are:

-- UDC, ESP, and Dual-Billed Direct Access customers.
-The LPP amount for direct access and CCA customers is calculated using only the customers’ UDC charges.
-Commodity charges are not included in the LPP billed amount.
+- Community Choice Aggregation (CCA) and Direct Access (DA) customers.
+The LPP amount for UDC billed CCA and DA customers is calculated using both the customers’ UDC and CCA charges.

 - Commercial electric customers with maximum monthly demand < 500kW per month